yosvield/CADtoUSD-EPTravel/README.md

 ## Development

-- After making changes to the JavaScript files, run `npm run build` to copy them to the dist folder
+- After making changes to the TypeScript files, run `npm run build` to compile them and create the dist folder
+- You can also use `npm run watch` to automatically compile TypeScript files when they change
 - Reload the extension in Chrome by clicking the refresh icon on the extension card in `chrome://extensions/`

+## Continuous Integration/Deployment

+This project uses GitHub Actions for continuous integration and deployment:

+- When changes are pushed to the master branch, a workflow automatically:
+  - Builds the extension
+  - Creates a ZIP archive of the built files
+  - Creates a GitHub release with the version from package.json
+  - Attaches the ZIP archive to the release

+The workflow configuration can be found in `.github/workflows/build-and-release.yml`.

 ## Notes